Starting your day on the right foot: morning routine with Ayurveda

 - Finely chopped parsley

-Method: Rinse the lentils in a sieve and cook them in water for around 10 minutes until soft.
+Preparation: Wash the lentils in a sieve and cook in water for approx. Cook for 10 minutes until soft.
 Drain through a sieve.

 Finely chop the onion, garlic and pepper and lightly fry them in sesame oil.
-Add the cumin, caraway seeds and coriander and let it all cook for around 5-7 minutes on a medium-low heat.
+Add the cumin, caraway and coriander and cook for approx. Sauté for 5-7 minutes over a low to medium heat.
 The onions shouldn’t be caramelised, just translucent and soft.

 Purée the cooked lentils with the onion and spice mix using a hand blender and add the sesame paste.
 Add a little water depending on the desired consistency.
 Season your spread with salt, pepper, freshly squeezed lemon juice and finely chopped parsley.